 - Returning athletes rebuilding after surgery or extended layoff where progressive loading sits alongside pain management

 The CDC’s physical activity guidelines for adults outline the broader activity framework athletes reference.
 The self-care framing in how to help sore muscles after exercise helps athletes coordinate at-home routines with clinical care.
+Nutrition sits alongside clinical care, and the sports clinic conversation injured athletes face is where the right practice supports the full return-to-training plan.
 The first consultation typically runs 45 to 90 minutes including assessment, imaging review, and a written care plan with clear milestones.

 What Common Errors Surface in Sports Clinic Selection?